ankaba-x00/dev-interview-demoproj/README.md

 |  Backend |      3000      |    4001   ||        Yes (API)       |
 | Database |     27017      |   35555   ||  No (internal network) |
 ```
-Note: The database port is exposed for local development only; in production, MongoDB would not be publicly accessible.
+Note: The database port is exposed for local development only.
+In production, MongoDB would not be publicly accessible.

 ## Project Structure
 ```